ThreeSixtyGiving/grantnav/docs/refining_results.md

     - Recipient Org:Name
     - See also: :doc:`./organisations`
   * - Funding Organisation Type
-    - tbc
+    - This filter is derived from 360Giving data by GrantNav
-    - Values are taken from tbc
+    - Derived from organisation identifiers
   * - Grant Programme Title
     - Grant Programme Title
     - Values are taken from the data